Wife of Pulse gunman said he told her 'this is my target,' statement says

 The statement, which the Orlando Sentinel first reported was written by an FBI agent and signed by Salman, includes more details about what Salman may have known prior to the June 12 attack.
 The mass shooting claimed 49 lives and at the time was the deadliest of its kind in modern U.S. history.

-Mateen was killed in a police shootout amid the attack, and an exact motive for the carnage was unclear, although law enforcement sources at the time told NBC News that he had sworn allegiance to Abu Bakr al-Baghdadi, the leader of the Islamic State.
-But there was no evidence that he was in touch with terrorists overseas.
+Mateen was killed in a police shootout.
+An exact motive for the carnage was unclear, although law enforcement sources told NBC News in 2016 that he had sworn allegiance to Abu Bakr al-Baghdadi, the leader of the Islamic State.
+But there was no evidence, they said, that he was in touch with terrorists overseas.

 According to the statement, Salman told the agents that Mateen looked at jihadist websites every day for two years and he would ask her about where a terrorist attack would make "a splash."